 The Two-Room Cabins are simple two-room cabin-style units without a private bathroom, with a connecting door between each room.
 One room contains one queen bed, the other contains two double beds.
 Both rooms include a vanity sink.
 Shared bathrooms with private showers are located nearby.
 Televisions, radios, and air conditioning are not available in park lodging.

-Suite includes one private bedroom with two queen beds and a sitting room with couch, single trundle bed, chairs, telephone and TV.
-There are only two suites available.
+Suites are newly renovated and offer attractive furnishings.
+These units include one private bedroom with two queen beds and a sitting room with couch, lounge chair, ottoman, wet bar, telephone and TV.
+There are only three suites available.
 Radios, and air conditioning not available.